Levi-7-7-7/Levi-7-7-7/README.md

 ## About Me

-👋 Hi, I’m **@Levi-7-7-7**.
+👋 Hi, I’m **Levi**

-- 👀 Honestly, I’m not interested in much — just exploring as I go.
-- 🌱 Currently learning **Computer Science** at Maharaja’s Technological Institute, Thrissur.
-- 💞️ Open to collaboration, but mostly focused on my own path for now.
-- 📫 How to reach me?
-Well... that’s a bit of a mystery.
-- 😄 Pronouns?
-Just call me **GOD** (for fun).
-- ⚡ Fun fact: There’s actually nothing funny here — just straight-up real talk.
+* 💻 I’m passionate about **software development**, especially in areas like **web technologies**, **backend systems**, and **full-stack development**.
+* 🌱 Currently learning and building projects using the **MERN stack**, APIs, and modern development tools.
+* 🚀 I enjoy working on real-world problems and continuously improving my skills through hands-on experience.
+* 🤝 Open to internships, freelance projects, and collaboration opportunities.

 ---

-Thanks for stopping by!
+Thanks for checking out my profile!

+---